dariush-saberi/formalwriter/README.md

 > cd ..<br>
 > python3 app.py

 @Anton: I will prepare the Docker version and I will write a complete readme file later.
-Please check to see if it looks ok.
+Please check to see if it looks very unprofessional :(